dib-lab/dammit/doc/tutorial.md

 annotate something!
 This guide will take you through a short example on some test data.

-See [tutorial](https://angus.readthedocs.io/en/2018/dammit_annotation.html) for further practice with using `dammit` for annotating a *de novo* transcriptome assembly.
+See this workshop [tutorial](https://angus.readthedocs.io/en/2018/dammit_annotation.html) for further practice with using `dammit` for annotating a *de novo* transcriptome assembly.

 # Data